krismac/sandcs/README.md

 * Full Continuous Deployment to Netlify's global CDN network
 * Control users and access with Netlify Identity
 * Manage content with Netlify CMS

-Once the initial build finishes, you can invite yourself as a user.
-Go to the Identity tab in your new site, click "Invite" and send yourself an invite.

-Now you're all set, and you can start editing content!

 ## Local Development